getsentry/sentry-dotnet/CONTRIBUTING.md

 These solution filters get generated automatically by `/scripts/generate-solution-filters.ps1` so, although you can certainly create your own solution filters and manage these how you wish, don't try to modify any of the `*.slnf` files that are committed to source control.
 Instead, changes to these can be made by modifying `/scripts/generate-solution-filters-config.yml` and re-running the script that generates these.

-Also note that script generates a `Sentry.NoMobile.sln` solution, which is an identical copy of `Sentry.sln`.
+Also note that script generates a `.generated.NoMobile.sln` solution, which is an identical copy of `Sentry.sln`.
 Again, we don't recommend opening this directly.
 It exists as a round about way to conditionally set build properties in certain solution filters.
 You should instead use those solution filters (e.g. `SentryNoMobile.slnf`) when working in the Sentry codebase.

 ## API changes approval process